eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-installinfo.md

 Codewind creates the `~/codewind-workspace` folder to contain your projects.
 On Windows, you can find the workspace at the `C:\codewind-workspace` folder.
 You can open the `codewind-workspace` or a project within the workspace as your Eclipse workspace.
 For more information, see [Getting started: Codewind for Eclipse](mdteclipsegettingstarted.html).

+## Updating the Codewind plug-in
+Starting with Codewind version 0.3.0, you can update the Codewind Eclipse plug-in without uninstalling the extension.
+For example, you can update Codewind 0.3.0 to Codewind 0.3.1.
+1. From Eclipse, go to **Help**>**About Eclipse IDE**.
+2. Click **Installation details**.
+3. To look for the latest release, highlight **Codewind tech preview** and click **Update...**.
+4. Select the latest version and click **Next**.
+5. Review the license and click **Finish**.
+6. Click **Restart Now** to refresh Codewind to the latest version.
+7. After Codewind restarts, go to the **Codewind Explorer** view.
+Double-click **Codewind** to update it to the latest version.
+8. Click **OK** in the **Codewind Update** window that states that the older version of Codewind will be removed, and the newer version will be started.
+9. After Codewind updates, the **Codewind Explorer** view appears with your projects.

 ## Removing containers and images
 To remove Codewind, see [Uninstalling Codewind from Eclipse](mdteclipseuninstall.html).